xiaogouxo/PyIDM/readme.md

 # Versions change log:
 3.4:
 - use json to store downloads list to avoid pickle problems in frozen builds, and avoid future problem of pickled downloads.cfg file incompatibility with new version of the app. issue #11
+- Feedback popups for download btn and pl.btn in case of not allowed ops.
+- bring application to front if url copied to clipboard or try to run another app. instance

 3.3:
 - the table header colors match the color theme "pySimpleGui addition"